 There are parking meters to the side of the Gallery, including two disabled parking bays for blue badge permit holders.
-There is also an NCP car park under the Premier Inn Hotel to the right of the building and one on Durant Road which has stepped access to the gallery.
+There is also an NCP car park under The New Bridge Hotel to the right of the building and one on Saville Row which has stepped access to the gallery.

 Public Transport Access Routes and Drop Off Points